Skip to main content

 • chat_message

 Manual bank transfer may use store.payment_accounts when no specific order-level account has been selected.
+Use transferproof_url and transfer_time to show whether the buyer has already submitted payment proof.
 Hosted or provider-backed methods may use payment_url or pg_payment_info. gross_revenue is the amount the buyer pays.
 See Checkout and Payments for method-specific rendering rules.

 Customer subscriptions and courses